AkshitaB/akshitab.github.io/_pages/reading.md

 2024

+* Welcome to the Hyunam-Dong Bookshop - Hwang Bo Reum (Translated by Shanna Tan)
 * Release - Lucy Christopher
 * Slow Productivity - Cal Newport
 * A Lab of One's Own: One Woman's Personal Journey Through Sexism in Science - Rita Colwell